Direct mail marketing is not a new concept.

-That romanticism and fascination with physical mail has persisted throughout the ages.
+That romanticism and fascination with physical mail have persisted throughout the ages.
 Even today, a variety of polls and research studies prove that consumers prefer direct mail over any electronic format.

 Epsilon Targeting, a global marketing firm, conducted a Consumer Channel Preference Study and found that 60 percent of people actually demonstrate an emotional connection to their physical mail.
 Compare that to the 75 percent of consumers from the study who reported that they got more emails than they had time or interest to read.

-They key finding of this study is, “across all key verticals — from financial insurance to retail and personal care — direct mail is preferred to email by all respondents.”
+The key finding of this study is, that “across all key verticals — from financial insurance to retail and personal care — direct mail is preferred to email by all respondents.”

 Based on our long history with direct mail, this inclination is hardly surprising.